bayesian-object-tracking/dbot_ros/README.md

 # ROS Depth Based Object Tracking Library (dbot_ros)

-This package extends the dbot library by ros node applications which run the trackers within the ros eco-system.
+This package extends the [dbot](https://github.com/bayesian-object-tracking/dbot) library by ros node applications which run the trackers within the ros eco-system.
+The main content of this package are two tracker nodes for the trackers provided in dbot.
+Additionally, the package contains a tracker service which is based on the particle filter based tracker.
+All trackers require mesh models in Wavefront (.obj) format.

 # Requirements
+ * Kinect or XTION depth sensor
  * Ubuntu 12.04
  * C++0x or C++11 Compiler (gcc-4.6 or later)
  * [CUDA](https://developer.nvidia.com/cuda-downloads) 6.5 or later (optional)